 Finally, pick up some fudge at the shop on Kings Parade for the way home, you can’t miss the place with staff giving out samples throughout the day and showing you the process of turning sugar to delicious fudge inside.

-What is the biggest tourist trap of Cambridge?
+What is the biggest tourist trap in Cambridge?

 Can you tell us a memory that you have in this city?